 This morning we leave our train with an overnight bag at the Russian border station of Nikel and we transfer by bus (90 minutes drive) across the Russian/Norwegian border to Kirkenes for a two night stay at the Thon Hotel (or similar).
 We will visit the magical Snow Hotel just 15 km outside Kirkenes.
 We’ll have a welcome drink in the snow bar and a tour of the Snow Hotel with its ice sculptures and snow paintings by local and international artists.
-After a traditional meal including a reindeer hot dog in the snow hotel’s warm lodge restaurant we’ll take an evening bus tour in search of the Aurora Borealis (Northern Lights).
-If the sky is clear our guest astronomer will be on hand to advise us during star-gazing and will bring the night sky to life with his extensive knowledge.
+After a traditional meal in the snow hotel’s Hoyloftet restaurant we’ll take an evening bus tour in search of the Aurora Borealis (Northern Lights).
+If the sky is clear our guest astronomer will be on hand to advise us during star-gazing and will bring the night sky to life with their extensive knowledge.

-Optional Activities in Kirkenes: You may like to book some additional optional activities such as a Snowmobile Safari, Snow Shoe Walking Tour, take a magical excursion by husky dog sledge or go in search of the Northern Lights by husky dog sledge.
-Each sledge is pulled by a team of eight dogs, and can seat two people and a driver called a dog musher.
-These activities have limited places and are weather permitting - please request at the time of booking the tour.
-Contact us for prices.
+Optional Activities in Kirkenes: You may like to book some additional optional activities such as an evening snowmobile tour (3 hours) or husky dog sledge tour (2 hours) in search of the Northern Lights.
+Each sledge is pulled by a team of eight dogs and can seat two people and a driver called a dog musher.
+These activities have limited places and should be requested at the time of booking the tour - please contact us for prices.

 For a really memorable experience why not choose the ‘coolest’ hotel check-in around and stay overnight at the Snow Hotel?
 Upgrades to the snow hotel are limited so book early to avoid disappointment.
 The snow hotel stays at a constant minus five degrees centigrade and thermal sleeping bags are provided.
 Showers, toilets and a Scandinavian sauna are provided in a building next to the snow hotel.